Tradition of Excellence

 - Onsite Blood Donation Facility- Atlanta Blood Services – ABS.com

 Patients and families are at the center of our program.
 Each individual is treated with respect, dignity and compassion.
-We believe having the patient at the top of the treatment pyramid, enables Northside Hospital Blood and Marrow Transplant program (NSH-BMT) team to deliver outstanding care and excellent patient satisfaction.
+We believe having the patient at the top of the treatment pyramid, enables Blood and Marrow Transplant Program at Northside Hospital (NH-BMT) team to deliver outstanding care and excellent patient satisfaction.

 Types of Transplants Performed

-The NSH-BMT program is one of the largest clinical transplant programs in the United States, serving patients undergoing blood and marrow transplant , primary leukemia treatment and immunotherapy (CAR T cell).
+The NH-BMT program is one of the largest clinical transplant programs in the United States, serving patients undergoing blood and marrow transplant , primary leukemia treatment and immunotherapy (CAR T cell).

-- NSH-BMT does not employ interns, residents and physicians in fellowship training – Physician Bio’s.
+- Our program does not employ interns, residents and physicians in fellowship training – Physician Bio’s.

 - A BMTGA physician is on call 24 hours a day, 7 days a week.